 Machu Picchu visit, arriving by the Hiram Bingham Train

-Your guide will pick you up from your hotel this morning to transfer to the train station to board the luxurious Hiram Bingham train - a must for those seeking the utmost level of luxury - to Aguas Calientes, at the foot of Machu Picchu.
+This morning you will board the luxurious Hiram Bingham train - a must for those seeking the utmost level of luxury - to Aguas Calientes, at the foot of Machu Picchu.
 Enjoy a gourmet brunch during the spectacular journey descending into the Sacred Valley and passing through lush landscapes and Andean villages.
-On arrival in Aguas Calientes you will board a bus to reach the entrance of Machu Picchu.

-“Magnificence” is the only word to describe the scene, as you gaze upon the ruins of Machu Picchu.
-The main destination on many travellers’ lists, the ‘lost city of the Incas’ is a man-made marvel that has become a symbol for the ingenuity and prosperity of one of the most expansive empires in Latin American history.
+“Magnificence” is the only word to describe the scene as you gaze upon the ruins of Machu Picchu.
+The main destination on many travelers’ lists, the ‘lost city of the Incas’ is a man-made marvel that has become a symbol for the ingenuity and prosperity of one of the most expansive empires in Latin American history.
 Only a century ago were the incredible ruins uncovered; a two year-excavation led by Yale archaeologist Hiram Bingham and the National Geographic Society of Washington DC allowed Machu Picchu to gain the prominence that it deserves.
-Its fascination is due in part to its position, high on a mountain ridge and 2,430m/7,972ft above sea level.
-Believed to be an Inca settlement built to control the economies of neighboring communities, it is associated with being the royal estate of Pachacuti, the great Inca who sparked the expansion of the empire.
 Enjoy a 2-3 hour guided visit of Machu Picchu before spending the remainder of the afternoon exploring the ruins after the majority of visitors have left the site.
-Afterwards, return by bus to your hotel in Aguas Calientes.

 - For private groups up to 8 people we recommend the Inca Princess train service as an alternative to the Hiram Bingham